BitWattr/chat-clone-ai-local/README.md

 ## 🙏 Support the Project

-If you find this project useful, consider supporting us!
-You can find a donate link in the application header and on the upload page.
+If you find this project useful, consider supporting us!, [Donate](https://bitwattr.netlify.app/donate).
 Your contributions help us continue developing and improving privacy-focused AI tools.

 ## 📞 Contact